-The three-year project will provide valuable insights that will contribute to the advancement of Accessibility Standards Canada’s next generation of accessibility standards related to program and service design and delivery, employment, and school-to-work transitions.
+The study aims to provide valuable insights that will contribute to the advancement of Accessibility Standards Canada’s next generation of accessibility standards.
+The focus will be on enhancing standards related to program and service design and delivery, employment, and school-to-work transitions.

 As a partner organization, the Accessibility Institute will contribute to the development and launch of the quantitative surveys, support the marketing and promotion of research activities, and provide accessibility expertise.

 This project is funded by Accessibility Standards Canada under the Advancing Accessibility Standards Research Program.
 CCRW is the funding recipient and project lead.

 As a supporting partner on the project, the Accessibility Institute is providing in-kind support through subject expertise, data gathering, marketing, and promotion.

 For inquiries about this project, please contact Boris Vukovic.